 - Gently squishing her neck

-Taking a shy cat to your home for the first time is bound to cause a lot of stress.
+Taking a shy cat home for the first time is bound to cause a lot of stress.
 It would be wise to gradually introduce the cat to parts of your house.
 If you have other pets, be sure to keep them separated on the first day.
 The new impressions around the house will be plenty to process.

 Like humans, every cat is born with a unique personality.
 Some are just naturally more anxious than others.
 You can certainly build confidence and trust with a shy cat with these tips and tricks, but at the end of the day, there will always be both a nature and a nurture component to a cat’s personality.